aws-samples/emr-spark-benchmark/build-instructions.md

 9ca5b2afe778   eks-spark-benchmark:3.3.0   "/opt/entrypoint.sh …"   7 seconds ago   Up 6 seconds             spark-benchmark
 ```

-Now you can copy the eks-spark-benchmark-assembly-1.0.jar file from the docker container into your local directory using `docker cp` command as shown below:
+Now you can copy the compiled benchmark utility file from the running container to a local host via the syntax `docker cp <container_name>:/path/to/example.txt ./path/to/localhost`.

+For example:

 ```
 docker cp spark-benchmark:/opt/spark/examples/jars/eks-spark-benchmark-assembly-1.0.jar ./spark-benchmark-assembly-3.3.0.jar

 ```

-Optionally, upload benchmark application to S3.
-Replace `$YOUR_S3_BUCKET` with your S3 bucket name.
+To test EMR Spark runtime, upload the benchmark application to S3.
+Replace $YOUR_S3_BUCKET with your S3 bucket name.
+To test open-source Apache Spark, you must download the file to your local host.
 ```
 aws s3 cp spark-benchmark-assembly-3.3.0.jar s3://$YOUR_S3_BUCKET/blog/jar/spark-benchmark-assembly-3.3.0.jar

 ```